normancarcamo/pxt/README.md

 ## Pending - TODO:

-- Testing using ATTD (Cucumber + Gherkin). :( I couldn't add them on time
-- Add datalizer to use schemas.
 - Use a framework for SQL due to this project uses SQLite
 - Use Prepared Statements instead of concatenated values
+- It would be better to use mongo instead of SQLite due the dynamic schema layout of the columns.
-- Limit the size of the file uploaded
+- Limit/handle large files uploaded
 - Queries including "LIKE" clause through the req.query object must accept multiple files (If needed)
   ```js
   // Like only allows one key into an object, for example: